AdobeDocs/graphql-mesh-gateway/src/pages/gateway/tutorial.md

 1. Type `y` and click the **Enter** key to confirm the creation of the mesh.
 The mesh configuration and corresponding details will display.

-1. Run the `aio api-mesh:status` command.
+1. Run the `aio api-mesh:status` command to view your mesh status.
+It can take up to five minutes for new meshes to build.
 After your mesh is built, proceed to the next section.

 ## Access the Mesh